-Starting July 1, 2018, the Department of Business Oversight (DBO) will license and regulate student loan servicers engaged in business in California.
+Starting July 1, 2018, the Department of Business Oversight (DBO) will license and regulate Student Loan Servicers engaged in business in California.
 As part of this new program, the DBO will field complaints from borrowers and enforce violations of the underlying law, the Student Loan Servicing Act.
-The Legislature approved the program in Assembly Bill 2251, which passed and was signed into law as Chapter 824 by Governor Edmund G. Brown Jr. in 2016.
+The Legislature approved the program in Assembly Bill 2251, which was signed into law by Governor Edmund G. Brown Jr. in 2016.
 The statute established state standards to ensure consistent, fair, and quality servicing for the more than 4 million Californians who have student loans.
 The Student Loan Servicing Act is in the California Financial Code, Division 12.5, commencing with section 28100.

 - Who is required to obtain a license or branch license?

 - What are the licensing requirements?

 - What are the requirements after a license has been issued?

 - How do I apply for a Student Loan Servicer License?

 - How do I apply for a Branch Office License?

 - How do I amend a Student Loan Servicer License or Branch Office License?